 As members of the church we believe all that Christ taught us and we wish to pass onto our children the faith that is ours, and so we will try to set an example of true Catholic living.
 We know that the church encourage parents to promote prayer at home and obliges them to attend Mass on Sundays as an integral part of their Catholic lifestyle.

 Baptism is the first step in a lifetime of faith and that in due time your child will mature through the reception of the other sacraments - Reconciliation, Holy Communion, Confirmation and Marriage or Holy Orders.

 Baptism is held in our Parish on the 2nd & 4th Sunday of each month for babies and children under sacramental age (7).

 The ceremony commences at 11.30am.
 The Parents and Godparents must be here by 11.20am.

-The parents must attend an information night which is held on the first wednedsay of each month commencing at 7pm in the parish meeting room.
-It will last about 1 hour.
+The parents must attend 2 information sessions prior to the Baptism.
 This is the time to ask any questions you may have about your child's Baptism.

 The babies must be dressed in white.